 Bonus Payout Formula.
-The bonus payouts under the 2013 plan are made from the bonus pool.
 The amount of an executive officer's bonus is generally based upon the level of achievement of the corporate performance goals as well as individual performance and accomplishments for the applicable year, including the degree to which predetermined regional or department goals are achieved.
-The bonus payout to an executive based upon the EBITDA goals may be adjusted upwards or downwards by up to 50% based upon individual performance and accomplishments, provided that the bonuses paid to the executive officers in the aggregate may not exceed the earned bonus pool.
-The payout formula for the named executive officers for 2013 was as follows:
+The bonus payout formula below provides the maximum payout for the named executive officers under the 2014 plan.